Why Is AT&T Internet So Slow? (Can It Be Fixed?)

-This article will give an overview of ATT internet and some solutions for common problems that arise when using this ISP.
+This article will give an overview of ATT internet and some solutions for common problems that arise when using ATT for internet in your home.

 If you have any billing queries relating to your AT&T internet bill payments then check out our article here that covers all the important information for your convenience here.

-I have been struggling with the slow WiFi for a long time.
+I have been struggling with the slow WiFi for a long time, and it has always made me wonder why is my ATT internet so slow?
 I have been looking online and tried some fixes, but none of them make the speed faster.Therefore I began to do research trying to find an answer to this question – why is my ATT internet so slow?

 Check out our ATT Bill Paying guide here for tips and advice on getting it done with less hassle.

-There is no single cause of speed bottlenecks, however there are many smaller factors that can add up to create unpleasant internet experiences.
+There is no single cause of speed bottlenecks, however there are many smaller factors that can add up to create unpleasant experiences when using ATT for your primary means of internet access.
 These include:

 - You may be experiencing problems with your ISP, meaning that you need to contact them directly in order resolve the issue.
 This could be a fiber cut or a problem during a maintenance window.
 However, if this is the case for you then I would recommend switching providers instead of complaining – because there are plenty of other services out there (as you’ll see below).